 With more than 70,000 students, 12,000 employees, and thousands of campus visitors, UCFPD has a big job in keeping the campus safe.
-We rely on our more than 75 sworn officers; an exceptional support staff; and campus, community and law enforcement partners to support the secure, inclusive and welcoming campus environment we all enjoy transparency, to more openly communicate about our policies, training and initiatives.
+We rely on our more than 75 sworn officers; an exceptional support staff; and campus, community and law enforcement partners to support the secure, inclusive and welcoming campus environment we all enjoy.

+Transparency is important to me, and in 2020 we launched a transparency website to more openly communicate about our policies, training and initiatives.
 The Annual Security and Fire Safety Guide is another way we keep the community informed about crime and safety resources.